 You can use Patchwork to collectively organise and fund any gift, event or experience by inviting your friends and family to contribute.
-As long as it’s legal and doesn't breach our principles, you can patchwork away to your heart’s desire.
+As long as it’s legal and doesn't breach our Terms and Conditions, you can patchwork away to your heart’s desire.

 There are no limits to the amount you can collect with Patchwork.
-However, PayPal may restrict you to £1,650 if you don’t lift the limits that are automatically placed on your account.
+However, PayPal may restrict you to £1,700 if you don’t lift the limits that are automatically placed on your account.
 Please check these are lifted before publishing your patchwork.
 Stripe doesn’t have any limits on how much you can collect.

 It’s free to create and share a patchwork.
-We deduct a 3% fee from contributions you receive from friends.
+We deduct a 3% fee from cash contributions that you collect via our site.
 So 30p + VAT on a £10 gift.
 You will be charged VAT at the rate of your country of residence.
 For more information on money matters see our fees and how they work for you.

 Then we don’t make any money.
 Simple.

 Yes, there are two ways you can do this.
-If it’s a surprise gift you’re organising, you can register with your own details and use your own PayPal account.
+If it’s a surprise gift you’re organising, you can register with your own details and use your own PayPal account and/or Stripe account.
 Then explain to your friends that you are collecting funds on someone else’s behalf.
 Once your patchwork has beed funded, you can send a 'gift' version of the patchwork to your lucky friend and they'll be able to read the messages and see what you're treating them to.

-However, if you want funds to go directly to your friend’s PayPal account, they will need to register their details first.
+However, if you want funds to go directly to your friend’s account, they will need to register their details first.
 You can then help them create their patchwork and share it with others on their behalf.
 In this instance, your friend will receive all cash gifts direct.

 Hooray.
 Yes, you can.
-Just set your currency when you create your patchwork and PayPal will make any necessary currency conversions for you.
-(Please check PayPal for their exchange rates and fees).
+Just set your currency when you create your patchwork.
+PayPal and Stripe will make any necessary currency conversions for you.
+(Please check Stripe and PayPal for their exchange rates and fees).

 You can have 2 live patchworks collecting funds at any one time and a total of 4 fundraising patchworks per year.